cgathergood/cgathergood/README.md

 In the past I've worked with native Android Java/Kotlin, native iOS ObjC/Swift, Python, Angular and a little bit of Go.

-You can find me on LinkedIn here - https://www.linkedin.com/in/calumgathergood/ And tweet ever so infrequently over here - https://twitter.com/cgathergood
+You can find me on LinkedIn here - https://www.linkedin.com/in/calumgathergood/

+And tweeting ever so infrequently over here - https://twitter.com/cgathergood